Warnings about online harassment

 As mentioned earlier, one big problem we have in the autistic community these days is that some heterosexual autistic men are being drawn into the misogynistic "Incel" subculture -- and some (not all) of those men feel justified in harassing autistic women.
 So, for most autistic women these days, it is essential to conceal one's identity within the online autistic community.

 Therefore: Do not join Facebook groups for autistic people, or for parents or partners thereof.
 Facebook has an official policy of requiring people to use their legal names.
 Some people do violate this policy and use pseudonyms on Facebook, and some people may get away with this for a while, but Facebook does occasionally (and unpredictably) crack down and require people to prove their identities by uploading a scan of their photo ID.
+Do not rely on "private/secret" Facebook groups to protect your identity, because you never know when some jerk may decide to dox you.

 Some autistic community forums that allow pseudonyms are listed here.
 For some further advice on protecting your privacy there, see WARNING!
 Disclosure of personal information on Wrong Planet.
 (Note: Regarding the advice to "create a user name unique to this forum," I think it's okay to use the same username in multiple autism-related forums, but it's probably best that your username for autism-related forums be different from your username on other forums and social media sites.)